ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 >   Too many business plans look like they are planning to launch a rocket than drive a car.

+-   Produce a high-concept pitch: a single line to express the idea.

 -   Identify market type (new, existing, re-segment niche/price).

     -   Affects how you approach customers.